Ep.50 How to make everyday count and become a freelance TV producer with Stephanie Ferguson

 Although Stephanie accomplished a great deal as a producer- having worked on the super bowl and traveling the world with the Travel Channel, she knew she needed to leave what many would believe as dream jobs in order to live her dream life.

-On this episode Stephanie shares how to find your identity after leaving your dream job and why we must make every day count.
+In this episode, Stephanie shares how to find your identity after leaving your dream job and why we must make every day count.

-I am so honored to have Stephanie as my guest and have learned so much from her on this interview.
-Listen on to find out why she is such an incredible story teller .
+I am so honored to have Stephanie as my guest and have learned so much from her in this interview.
+Listen on to find out why she is such an incredible storyteller.

 In this Episode: